High-redshift JWST Observations and Primordial Non-Gaussianity: Conclusions

 \section{Conclusions}

-In this paper we have investigated whether changing the initial conditions of the cosmological perturbations by adding some amount of NG helps in boosting the formation of massive and bright galaxies, as recently reported by JWST.
+In this paper we have investigated whether changing the initial conditions of the cosmological perturbations by adding some amount of NG helps in boosting the formation of massive and bright galaxies, as recently reported in the literature thanks to the new data collected by the JWST.

 We tested our modelling of the NG correction of the halo mass function adopting N-body simulations and check whether NG scenarios compatible with current large-scale and low redshift observations may help explaining recent data.
 Our findings indicate that a large and strongly scale dependent NG (which switches on at small scales) is needed to alleviate the tension between the cosmological model and the observations.